Branes and moduli spaces of Higgs bundles on smooth projective varieties: Deligne--Hitchin moduli space and twistor space

 \section{Deligne--Hitchin moduli space and twistor space}

 In what follows we shall first recall the notion of $\lambda$--connections and the Deligne--Hitchin moduli space (for details and proofs see Simpson \cite{Si5}).
-Then, we shall look into the relation of these spaces with twistor spaces of certain hyperK\"ahler manifolds.
+Then, we shall look into the relationship of these spaces with the twistor spaces of certain hyperK\"ahler manifolds.